gpigna0/copypaste/README.md

 # CopyPaste

-A self-hosted solution to share text and files through a web-based interface without hassles
+A self-hosted solution to share text and files in real-time through a web-based interface without hassles

 ## Installation